mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 In the response, I'm trying to emphasize that I'm rejecting their *application* rather than saying "I'm rejecting [**you**](/human-code-reviews-1/#never-say-you)."
 I avoided getting too specific because I didn't want the candidate to feel like I was picking on them or rejecting them over a single careless error.

-Most employers skip sending individualized rejection letters, and I understand why.
+Most employers skip individualized rejection letters, and I understand why.
 It's a huge time-suck, and it has no benefit for the employer.
-Still, I feel like it's disrespectful to ignore people after I've asked them to spend unpaid time applying to my job.
+Still, I feel like it's disrespectful to ignore people or send them a form letter after I've asked them to spend unpaid time applying to work with me.

 About 65% of candidates never responded to my rejection letter.
 Roughly 25% responded saying that they appreciated the feedback.
 Of these, a few asked for clarification, and I gave specific notes about places they can improve and recommended resources for improving their writing.
 The last 10% tried to convince me that they'd prove themselves if I let them try my screening questions.
 It was tempting, but giving feedback on screening questions takes an order of magnitude more time than rejecting at the cover letter stage, so I didn't want to waste time for both of us.

 Nobody became hostile in their responses.
 Everyone stayed professional.
+Most of the people who responded seemed surprised and grateful to receive a response that cited specific problems with their application, as that seems to be rare.

 I put 62 candidates 28% of candidates into the `cover-letter-reject` folder.
-Between `instant-reject` and `cover-letter-reject`, only 19 candidates (9%) made it past the initial screening.
+Between `instant-reject` and `cover-letter-reject`, only 19 candidates (9%) made it past the resume screen.

 ### pending-questions

-If a candidate's cover letter had clear, grammatically correct English, and they met the technical requirements, I wrote them a personalized response telling them specifics of what I liked about their application and why I think they might be a good match.
+If a candidate's cover letter had clear, grammatically correct English, and they met the technical requirements, I wrote them a personalized response telling them what I liked about their application and why I think they might be a match for TinyPilot.

 I then invited these candidates to answer three example customer support requests so I could get a sense of how they speak to customers and offer technical solutions.

-After I responded, I put them in the `pending-questions` folder until they responded.
+After I responded, I put them in the `pending-questions` folder until they completed the questions.

-20 candidates (9%) reached this stage.
-Of those, only 10 (53%) submitted answers the sample questions, though two or three candidates only got the questions in the last few days and may still respond.
+19 candidates (9%) reached this stage.
+Of those, only 10 (53%) submitted answers, though two or three candidates only got the questions in the last few days and may still respond.

 ### questions-reject